If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 It substantially aids in the overall boat’s handling.

-When you put the engine as far downs as the jack plate, the propeller gets more traction in the water.
+When you put the engine as far down as the jack plate, the propeller gets more traction in the water.

 However, you can reduce the drag by lifting the engine, thus helping the propeller to minimize the boat’s turbulence while venturing through the water.
 Consequently, the boat consumes less fuel in the absence of the drag.

 So, it’s a win-win situation for you.
-It not only stabilizes your boat in the water but also saves fuel costs.
+It stabilizes your boat in the water and saves fuel costs.

 You can smoothly adjust the length and depth of the engine while moving through the water.